Lightweight reranking for language model generations: Introduction

 \section{Introduction}

-The rapid advancement and remarkable achievements of large-scale pre-trained language models (LLMs) have brought about a revolutionary transformation in the field of natural language processing (NLP).
+The rapid advancement and remarkable achievements of generative large-scale pre-trained language models (LLMs) have brought about a revolutionary transformation in the field of natural language processing (NLP).
 These models have demonstrated significant enhancements in various NLP applications, such as machine translation, summarization, and code generation.
-However, it is important to note that the quality of generated outputs can exhibit considerable variability.
-Although individual generations sampled from the models often yield high-quality results, multiple samplings can produce certain generations of substantially higher quality than the average output of the model.
+Individual generations sampled from the models often yield high-quality results.
+However the quality of generated outputs can exhibit considerable variability.
+Multiple output samplings for the same input can produce certain generations which are of substantially higher quality than the quality of the average generation from the model.

-Several approaches can be employed to address this issue.
-One strategy involves improving the underlying models themselves. .
-This can be achieved by enriching the training dataset with higher quality generations, as suggested by recent studies~\citep{hsieh2023distilling, ouyang2022training, ho2022large, polu2022formal, liu2021simcls}.
-Another approach is to maintain the integrity of the underlying model while employing a process known as \textit{reranking} to prioritize and select highly ranked generations based on specific criteria~\citep{ravaut2022summareranker, jiang2022pairreranker, zhang2022coder, chen2021evaluating, shi2022natural, li2022competition, mizumoto2016discriminative}.
-However, it is worth noting that most reranking techniques involve computationally intensive or cumbersome methods to calculate the selection criterion, which can include training an auxiliary model as a reranker or evaluating the probability of the query given the generated answer -- the latter of which doubles the inference cost.
-In case of code generation models, it can also involve executing the generated code on unit tests which can get quite complex and may not be feasible for a lot of use cases, especially as you move beyond the contest coding setting.
+Several approaches have been proposed to exploit this phenomenon.
+One strategy involves improving the underlying models themselves to make the quality of the average generation consistently better.
+This can be achieved by taking existing model generations, ranking them based on a human feedback, automated evaluation metrics like BLEU score, or execution feedback in case of code.
+The ranked generations can then be finetuned on directly or can be used to train a reward model that can be used in an RL loop~\citep{hsieh2023distilling, ouyang2022training, ho2022large, polu2022formal, liu2021simcls, ouyang2022training}.
+Another common approach is best-of-$n$ sampling or \textit{reranking}.
+In this approach, the underlying model is not touched -- we instead take multiple samples from the model and select the best one post-facto using a reranking method~\citep{ravaut2022summareranker, jiang2022pairreranker, zhang2022coder, chen2021evaluating, shi2022natural, li2022competition, mizumoto2016discriminative, uesato2022solving}.
+While this approach can often given strong improvements, most extant reranking techniques involve computationally intensive or cumbersome methods to compute the ranking criterion.
+These include methods like training an auxiliary model as a reranker, evaluating the probability of the query given the generated answer (query likelihood) but at the price of doubling the inference cost, etc. In case of code generation models, another alternative is executing the generated code on unit tests.
+While such an approach has been applied in various models such as AlphaCode~\citep{li2022competition} which is targeted towards contest coding problems, it becomes much less feasible as you move past the contest coding setting due to the complexity of setting up the build environment for arbitrary code as well as sandboxing it appropriately.